Tujhe Kitna Chahne Lage: Reception

 India Today reported that "Tujhe Kitna Chahne Lage" was a sure candidate as "the next anthem for broken hearts".
 It described the song as an "off-beat sad-romantic number" that was different from other conventional songs of similar type.
 The Times of India said: "the song very beautifully captures the emotions of the one smitten by love and at the same time, describes the pain of losing that someone special."
-Times Now described it as slow and romantic, showing Shahid roaming as a lover gone mad, and said it was a soulful song performed by Arijit, who has expertise in this category.
-It said that "Tujhe Kitna Chahne Lage" was pleasing to listen to, and that viewers would be humming the song after hearing it a couple of times.
 Scroll.in characterised Kabir Singh's songs, including "Tujhe Kitna Chahne Lage", as "saccharine rock".

-DNA India reported that the song was "a soulful heart-wrenching melody" that "perfectly highlights the phase of love and longing" Kabir experiences after separating from his beloved.
-In its review, DNA reported that "the pangs of separation are beautifully brought out" in Mithoon's lyrics, that the actor had "nailed his expressions to the T", and that Arijit had "crooned the song to perfection".
-The review noted that Arijit had proved again that no other singer could "bring out the sense of loss in love" in the way that his singing did.
+DNA India reported that the song was "a soulful heart-wrenching melody".

 "Tujhe Kitna Chahne Lage" is called a "tearjerker" in the title of another Scroll.in review, in which the song is described as a "pensive ballad that speaks of the hero's heartbreak".
-The Statesman called the song a "sad romantic track", and "an off-beat-romantic number", because of its differences from conventional songs of the type.
-It noted that "Tujhe Kitna Chahne Lage" hints at the tragic ending of a romance.
-SpotboyE called the song melancholic yet beautiful, showing the protagonist "in a state of melancholy".
-It praised the stunning visuals of the music video.
+The Statesman called the song a "sad romantic track", and "an off-beat-romantic number".
+SpotboyE called the song "melancholic yet beautiful".

-In its critical review, Amar Ujala noted that singer Arijit Singh uses his voice in an attempt to transform a song with ordinary lyrics into something extraordinary.
-The review described the opening lines as heart-touching, but also noted that Mithoon's lyrics weakened towards the end.
-Godswill's team was considered to have done a good job with the music.
-Comparing "Tujhe Kitna Chahne Lage" with other contemporary songs, the review called it average, saying that the lyrics were the song's weakest link.